-Around the world, some countries have taken away the woman's right to choose and have made the decision for all women by making abortion illegal.
+Around the world, some countries have taken away the woman's right to choose and have decided for all women by making abortion illegal.
 When the government gets involved in abortion, there is no longer the option for women to ultimately decide what happens to their bodies, should they ever become pregnant.
 Whether or not pregnancy is planned, thousands of women are faced with the situation of deciding between having a baby or scheduling an appointment for an abortion.

 Abortions are no longer illegal in Canada, though they were banned until the year 1988.
 The government of this North American country has since then reversed the laws that once made abortions illegal.
-Deemed as unconstitutional in respect to the foundation upon which Canada was established, Canada is also known for having free healthcare for Canadian citizens.
+Deemed as unconstitutional with respect to the foundation upon which Canada was established, Canada is also known for having free healthcare for Canadian citizens.

 Abortions fall under the services that the national healthcare covers, but this is only applicable if the abortions are performed in hospitals.
-If you were to go to a clinic, like Planned Parenthood, then Canadian citizens might run into the situation where they would have to individually pay for their own abortions.
+If you were to go to a clinic, like Planned Parenthood, then Canadian citizens might run into a situation where they would have to individually pay for their abortions.

 Reasons that constitute abortions in Russia include rape, health risks to the pregnant woman, imprisonment of the woman, the risk of death for the mom or the baby, and physical or mental disabilities to the fetus that put the unborn baby in a dangerous position.